Azure AD Provisioning with SCIM

 Keeper supports the ability to provision users and teams from Microsoft Azure AD or other identity platforms using the SCIM protocol.
-For customers that utilize Azure AD, users can be provisioned to the platform and automatically added to Teams for receiving Shared Folders.
-Keeper/Azure provisioning integration supports the following features:
+For customers that utilize Azure AD, users can be provisioned to the platform and automatically added to Teams to receive shared folders.

-Create users in Keeper
+- Creates users in Keeper

-Updates user attributes (display name in Keeper)
+- Updates user attributes (display name in Keeper)

-Deletes users (locks users in Keeper)
+- Deletes users (locks users in Keeper)

-Creates teams in Keeper (from Azure groups)
+- Creates teams in Keeper (from Azure groups)

-Adds or removes users to groups (to teams in Keeper)
+- Adds or removes users to groups (to teams in Keeper)

-To setup Keeper user provisioning with Azure AD, you need to have an access to the Keeper Admin Console and an Azure account.
+To setup Keeper user provisioning with Azure AD, you need to have access to the Keeper Admin Console and an Azure account.

-1. Go to your Azure Admin account and go to Azure Active Directory > Enterprise Applications and click on "New Application".
+Step 1.
+Navigate to your Azure Admin account and select Azure Active Directory > Enterprise Applications and then New Application.
 Search for Keeper and select Keeper Password Manager & Digital Vault.

 In a separate window, you will retrieve the Tenant URL and Secret Token from the Keeper Admin Console.